 The shliach tzibur should not pray from the bima, as praying from a high place is considered arrogant.
 This is one of the reasons why there is a designated location for the shliach tzibur to pray from, and why the location of the amud, or the schul floor, is often lower.
 Mechaber, in Hilchos Teffilah (O.C.
-90:1) states that, "One who is praying should not stand on...any high location16."
+90:1) states that, "One who is praying should not stand on...any high location17."
 Mishnah Berurah (ibid, 3) commenting on this says that, "[The reason that one may not pray from a high location is because] there is no haughtiness before God, as the verse states, 'from the depths I call out to God'."

-14 See for example, Yechezkel 8:16 and Rabbi Dr. Elie Munk's, The World of Prayer, vol 2, p.
+15 See for example, Yechezkel 8:16 and Rabbi Dr. Elie Munk's, The World of Prayer, vol 2, p.
 7. for some examples of this.
-In short, R' Munk discusses turning toward the aron after bowing at the end of L'cha Dodi.
+In short, Rav Munk discusses turning toward the aron after bowing at the end of L'cha Dodi.
+Another example is that Kohanim always kiss the ark after blessing the people.
 The concept of not having ones back to the aron was so obvious to previous generations that Conor Cruise O'Brien, in his book, "The Siege - The Saga of Israel and Zionism" (1986), relates the following incident with regard to one of Herzl's first public speeches (p.
 73): "On his way back, Herzl addressed the congregation in the synagogue at Sofia (June 30, 1896).
 As his diary records: 'I stood on the altar platform.
 When I was not quite sure how to face the congregation, without turning my back to the Holy of Holies, someone cried: 'It's all right for you to turn your back on the Ark, you are holier than the Torah.'"
 It is well known that Theodor Herzl was from an assimilated family and knew little about Judaism - yet this concept was even obvious to him!
 It is astounding that there are few congregations that are concerned for this today.
 According to Rav B.S.
-Hamburger, Polish Jewry was generally lax with regard to having ones back to the aron.
+Hamburger, Polish Jewry was generally lax with regard to having ones back to the

-15 It is especially common that a small schul or bais medrash will only have a shulchan, table in the center of the room, for reading the Torah.
+16 It is especially common that a small schul or bais medrash will only have a shulchan, a table in the center of the room used for reading the Torah.

-16 This is difficult.
+17 This is difficult.
 Sefardic custom is specifically to daven from the bima, which is a high location!
 Some answers to this difficulty will be offered below.